DataExMachina-dev/side-eye-public/README.md

 ![Side-Eye iceberg](images/iceberg.webp)

-Side-Eye, from Data Ex Machina, is a new-generation debugger for engineers that care about mission-critical systems running in production.
+Side-Eye, from Data Ex Machina, is a next-generation debugger for engineers that care about mission-critical systems running in production.
 Using Side-Eye is free.

 In the shift towards cloud computing and micro-services, we have lost an